This post is related to a previous post of Charlottesville and morality.

 The unity of the system of protest movement arises from its form, from protest.
 With the form of protest, it becomes apparent that, although participants seek political influence, they do not do so in normal ways.
 This eschewal of the normal channels of influence is also intended to show that the matter at issue is urgent, profound, and general, so that it cannot be processed in the usual fashion.
 Although protest movements proceed from within society–otherwise it would not be communication–it proceeds as if it were from without.
 It considers itself to be (the good) society, which does not, however, mean that it would protest against itself.
 It expresses itself from a sense of responsibility for society but against it.
 This does not, of course, hold true for all the concrete goals of these movements; but through the form of protest and the willingness to deploy stronger means if protest is not heeded, these movements differ from efforts at reform.
 (Theory of Society, vol. 2)

-The antifascist moment, or “Antifa,” employs tactics such as shouting down conservative speakers, tearing down Confederate monuments, breaking store windows, etc. Antifascists, such as Direct Action Network (DAN), lump global capitalism, racism, sexism, etc., in with fascism, which shows a serious misunderstanding of fascism.
+The antifascist moment, or “Antifa,” employs tactics such as shouting down conservative speakers, destroying Confederate monuments, disrupting businesses, etc. Antifascists, such as Direct Action Network (DAN), lump global capitalism, racism, sexism, etc., in with fascism, which shows a serious misunderstanding of fascism.
+Fascism become a catch-all term from the political or social right.

 Those calling themselves antifascist do not trust “normal” politics to solve these problems because, rightly or wrongly, they see politics as serving the unjust economic system, and they see traditional organizations (e.g., The ACLU, etc.) as too slow and impotent, or unable to handle a true crisis; therefore, they take things into their own hands using improvised tactics.
 In this sense, the movement may be classified as anarchic.

-Anarchy is based on a rejection of normal politics.
+Anarchy is based on a rejection of normal politics (compare Kuhn’s “normal science“).
 It rejects the political system, seeing all political decision-making processes as inherently corrupt or just useless.
 For this movement, the ends justify the means.
 Thus, they are willing to break laws, as in rioting and physically assaulting their enemies.
 In this sense, they might be operating with the justice/law distinction.
 They break laws because they believe in a higher justice.
+All laws are contingent.

 From another perspective, if we look at white supremacy, capitalism, and whatever Antifa opposes as addictions, we can argue that confrontational tactics will never work.
 As Costanza et al. (“Overcoming societal addictions: What can we learn from individual therapies?”
 2017) show, taking a moral approach and shaming someone into changing their self-destructive behavior typically has the opposite effect–the addict resists, denies, and digs in.